BASIC Digital Photography Glossary: Q to Z

 telephoto lens: A lens that magnifies an image.

-far away, allowing more detail to be shown in the distance.
+The telephoto lens is used in taking photos that are far away, allowing more detail to be shown in the distance. |

 TIFF: Pronounced tiff, as in a little quarrel.
 Stands for tagged image file format.
 A popular image format supported by most Macintosh and Windows programs.